craigduncanlab/mobile-apps-data/opendata/README.md

 # Cricket Data and Open Data Pipeline
 for Match Mate, Cricket Scorer App
 (c) Craig Duncan 2020.
-Download and use of the software referred to here is under the terms of my OpenDataLicence.
+Download and use of the software referred to here is under the terms of my [RepositoryLicence](../RepositoryLicense.md).

 ## Match Mate provides match data